PatonaIM/teamified-accounts/docs/architecture/data-model-changes.md

 ## Conclusion

 This data model provides a comprehensive foundation for the User Management System that addresses all current requirements while providing flexibility for future growth.
-The employment records approach elegantly solves multi-tenancy and user lifecycle challenges, while the salary history tracking ensures compliance and audit requirements are met.
+The employment records approach elegantly solves multi-organization and user lifecycle challenges, while the salary history tracking ensures compliance and audit requirements are met.

 The migration strategy provides a clear path from existing systems with minimal risk, and the comprehensive indexing and performance considerations ensure the system will scale effectively.